gabriel-sg/multiroom-audio/README.md

 That's all!
 The system can be easily tested by playing audio clip provided in this repo.

     localhost:6680 -> Browse -> File -> media -> Monarch-of-the-street-clip.mp3
+*localhost* must be the address to Mopidy server.